How to Properly Sanitize Office Desks and Shared Workspaces

 Comparing Traditional vs. Advanced Cleaning Methods

-Manual Disinfection vs. Electrostatic Spraying
+Manual sanitization vs. Electrostatic Spraying

 • Electrostatic sprayers charge disinfectant particles, allowing for even distribution and improved coverage, especially in hard-to-reach areas.